 A lone wild wolf lives on a small group of uninhabited islands in British Columbia’s Salish Sea, surrounded by freighter, oil tanker and other boat traffic and in close proximity to a large urban area.
 His name is Takaya, which is the Coast Salish First Nations people’s word for wolf.
 Cheryl Alexander studied and documented this unique wolf for years, unravelling the many mysteries surrounding his life.
 Her documentation of Takaya’s journey, his life on the islands and the development of their deep connection is presented alongside a stunning collection of her photography.
 Through journal entries, interviews, and photographs, Takaya: Lone Wolf addresses a number of profound questions and tells a story that is certain to inspire, enlighten, and touch the heart.
 It is the story of a wild animal, alone yet at peace.

-Two children’s books about Takaya will also be available in Fall 2020: Good Morning Takaya (Board Book for ages 1-3) and Takaya’s Journey (Picture Book for ages 3 – 6).
+Two children’s books about Takaya will also be available in 2021: Good Morning Takaya (Board Book for ages 1-3) and Takaya’s Journey (Picture Book for ages 3 – 6).

 More information about Takaya books at Rocky Mountain Books.